ThousandBirdsInc/chidori/toolchain/chidori-core/examples/core2_marshalling/marshalling.md

 x4 = False
 x5 = 1.0
 x6 = (1, 2, 3)
+# TODO: marshalling of sets is not currently supported
 x7 = {"a", "b", "c"}

 def example(x):
     return x

+# TODO: marshalling of functions is not currently supported
 x8 = example

 # TODO: marshalling of classes is not currently supported